enticey/cave/README.md

-# cave
+# Basically
-A cave of various things.
+Cave of blocklists, setting files, etc. If you find something useful you're free to use it.